Support the news

 Holly Herndon renders 1s and 0s in ways that feel as personal and internal as heartbeats, and makes her laptop's sounds fit as comfortably as a second skin.
-That intimacy amid electronics is amply captured on her debut album, Movement, due out Nov.
-12.
+That intimacy amid electronics is amply captured on her debut album, Movement.

 Educated at Mills College — and in Berlin clubs, where she worked as a DJ for five years — Herndon lands somewhere between "academic" computer music for the mind and techno-driven beats for the body.
 But Movement erases the line between the classroom and the club.
 For her, the laptop is an instrument of performance, not something to hide under a table.
 She processes her own voice live to create alien sounds, as in the goosebump-good "Breathe," while pressing a human fingertip against the digital tissue in ways that feel both welcoming and unnerving.